google/WebFundamentals/src/content/en/updates/2019/05/web-share-files.md

 If you're familiar with the earlier API, you're used to doing feature detection by testing for `navigator.share()`.
 With files it's more complicated.
-You need to know whether the file a user is sharing is sharable on the current system.
+You need to know whether the file a user is sharing is shareable on the current system.
 To find out, you test for the presence of `navigator.canShare()`, and if present, you call it with a reference to the files you want to share.